2025/26 Write & Roam Journeys

 Where: Kripalu Center for Yoga and Health

-Meditation, writing to prompts and sharing our work with the group (always optional), allow you to dig deep into the crevices of your mind, where words have been waiting to be expressed.
+Meditation, writing to prompts, and sharing our work with the group (always optional) allow us to dig deep into the crevices of our minds, where words have been waiting to be expressed.
 The art of listening is paramount and only positive, supportive feedback is offered.
-This practice allows for freedom of expression, support and encouragement on your creative journey.
+This practice allows for freedom of expression on your creative journey.
+You will be gently guided into each practice, including deep listening to yourself and others.

 You will discover: